MyPetLobster/character-chat/README.md

 ## How to Use

-- **Step 1**: Download the .zip file called "CharacterChat.zip" from the <a href="https://github.com/MyPetLobster/character-chat">GitHub repository</a>. (if you are familiar with GitHub, you can clone the repository instead)
+- **Step 1**: Download the .zip file called "character_chat.zip" from the <a href="https://github.com/MyPetLobster/character-chat">GitHub repository</a>. (if you are familiar with GitHub, you can clone the repository instead)

 - **Step 2**: Extract the contents of the zip file to a folder on your computer.